Explore the earliest forms of batteries and the arrival of electricity.

 In 1800, Sir Humphry Davy, inventor of the miner’s safety lamp, began testing the chemical effects of electricity and found out that decomposition occurred when passing electrical current through substances.
 This process was later called electrolysis.

 In 1802, William Cruickshank designed the first electric battery for mass production.
-Cruickshank arranged square sheets of copper with equal-sized sheets sizes of zinc.
-These sheets were placed into a long rectangular wooden box and soldered together.
+He arranged square sheets of copper with equal-sized sheets of zinc placed into a long rectangular wooden box and soldered together.
 Grooves in the box held the metal plates in position.
-The sealed box was then filled with an electrolyte of brine, or a watered-down acid.
+The sealed box was then filled with an electrolyte of brine, or watered-down acid.
 This resembled the flooded battery that is still with us today.
-Figure 5 illustrates the battery workshop of Cruickshank.
+Figure 5 illustrates his battery workshop.

 Courtesy of Cadex

-In 1836, John F. Daniell, an English chemist, developed an improved battery that produced a steadier current than earlier devices.
-Until this time, all batteries were primary, meaning they could not be recharged.
-In 1859, the French physician Gaston Planté invented the first rechargeable battery.
-It was based on lead acid, a system that is still used today.
+In 1836, John F. Daniell, an English chemist, developed an improved battery that produced a steadier current than earlier attempts to store electrical energy.
+In 1859, the French physician Gaston Planté invented the first rechargeable battery based on lead acid, a system that is still used today.
+Until then, all batteries were primary, meaning they could not be recharged.

-Most research activities today revolve around improving lithium-based systems.
+Most research activities today revolve around improving lithium-based systems, first commercialized by Sony in 1991.
 Besides powering cellular phones, laptops, digital cameras, power tools and medical devices, Li-ion is also used for electric vehicles and satellites.
 The battery has a number of benefits, most notably its high specific energy, simple charging, low maintenance and being environmentally benign.

 Generating electricity through magnetism came relatively late.
 In 1820, André-Marie Ampère (1775–1836) noticed that wires carrying an electric current were at times attracted to, and at other times repelled from, one another.
 In 1831, Michael Faraday (1791–1867) demonstrated how a copper disc provided a constant flow of electricity while revolving in a strong magnetic field.
 Faraday, assisting Humphry Davy and his research team, succeeded in generating an endless electrical force as long as the movement between a coil and magnet continued.
 This led to the invention of the electric generator, as well as the electric motor by reversing the process.

-Early electrical plants produced direct current (DC), which could deliver electricity no more than 3km (~2 miles).
+Early electrical plants produced direct current (DC), with distribution limitations from the plant of no more than 3km (~2 miles) in distance.
 In around 1886, the Niagara Falls Power Company offered $100,000 for a method to transmit electricity over a long distance.
 When no one responded, the world’s brightest minds met in London, England.
-The prize was eventually given to Nicola Tesla (1856–1943), a Croatian immigrant who created the AC transmission system.
+The prize was eventually given to Nikola Tesla (1856–1943), a Serbian immigrant who created the AC transmission system.

-DC systems run on low voltage and required heavy wires; AC could be transformed to higher voltages for transmission over light wires and then reduced for use.
-The older generation supported DC while younger geniuses gravitated toward AC.
-Thomas Edison was dead set against AC, giving electrocution as a reason.
+DC systems run on low voltage and require heavy wires; AC could be transformed to higher voltages for transmission over light wires and then reduced for use.
+Older folks supported DC while younger geniuses gravitated towards AC.
+Thomas Edison was dead set against AC, giving danger by electrocution as a reason.

-AC became the accepted norm and George Westinghouse, an American inventor and manufacturer, began developing the Tesla system.
-A war on current broke out with Edison and Westinghouse becoming adversaries over the choice of current.
+The disagreement continued, but AC became the accepted norm that was also supported by Europe.
+George Westinghouse, an American inventor and manufacturer, began developing the Tesla system to the displeasure of Thomas Edison.

 The success of the electric light led to building three large hydro generators at Niagara Falls.

 The invention of the electronic vacuum tube in the early 1900s formed the significant next step towards high technology.
 It enabled frequency oscillators, signal amplifications and digital switching.
 This led to radio broadcasting in the 1920s and the first digital computer, called ENIAC, in 1946.
-The discovery of the transistor in 1947 paved the way for the arrival of the integrated circuit 10 years later, and the microprocessor ushered in the Information Age, forever changing the way we live and work.
+The discovery of the transistor in 1947 paved the way for the arrival of the integrated circuit 10 years later, and the microprocessor that ushered in the Information Age.
+This forever changed the way we live and work.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.